Villa Beer

 Overnight Stay

-The top floor offers three guest rooms furnished with furniture from Svenskt Tenn, designed by Josef Frank.
-The entire furnishings were kindly provided by the Beijer Foundation.
+There are three guest rooms in the top floor, decorated with furniture made by Svenskt Tenn, designed by Josef Frank.
+The interior décor was generously provided by the Beijer Foundation.

-In the future, you will be able to book rooms here on our website.
-In the meantime, the descriptions and photos below will assist you in deciding which guest room you would like to stay in!
+In the future, you will be able to book these rooms directly through our website.
+In the meantime, have a look at the descriptions and photos below to help decide which room you would like to stay in!

 Detail Room Teheran